open-pioneer/trails-starter/docs/tutorials/HowToSupportDynamicConfig.md

 ```

 -   **(1)** Create a constructor to receive the configuration using the `ServiceOptions`.
 We
-    pass the value of the layerTitle from the configuration to the classes `layerTitle` property.
+    pass the value of the layerTitle from the configuration to the `layerTitle` class variable.
--   **(2)** Use the `layerTitle` property to set the title of the layer in the map.
+-   **(2)** Use the value of the `layerTitle` property to set the title of the map's layer.